 Also, a video of CryptoLocker in action has surfaced.
 I expect the virus to drastically morph from its initial release, but at least you can get an idea of how this works in the video.

 Word is that authorities have shut down the vast network and are on the hunt for Evgeniy Mikhailovitch Bogachev, the person at the center of CryptoLocker’s operations in Russia.

-There appears to be a free decryption tool thanks to FireEye and Fox-it.
+There appear to be a free decryption tool thanks to FireEye and Fox-it.
 Files encrypted by Cryptolocker need to be uploaded to decryptcryptolocker.com and Cryptolocker’s key can be discovered.
 No word yet on the efficacy of this tool.
-This tool is likley not to work with variants of Cryptolocker.
+This tool is likely not to work with variants of Cryptolocker.